LenWinkler/Rom-nom/README.md

 **It then copies the zip files to a backup directory, unzips each file and moves it to a specified folder, and deletes the unnecessary files from the HD.**

+TODO List:
+- [ ] Comment Code
+- [ ] Try to avoid issue with chrome and chromedriver version.
+Can webdriver run a specific version of chrome if we tell it to?
+- [ ] Can we eliminate the need for the browser window?
+Could it run in headless mode?
+- [ ] Add list of default filters